blueOkiris/aip-man/README.md

   + Usage: `aipman run <app-name>`
   + This command will run one of your installed apps, so you don't have to navigate to the install directory to launch them.

+Additionally, if you want to review changes first, you can add the --ask/-a tag which will cause the application to ask you if you want to continue.
+Defaults to yes.

 ## Contributing

 Please contribute!
 Add packages to the [global package listing](https://raw.githubusercontent.com/blueOkiris/aip-man-pkg-list/main/pkgs.json) or improve the tool itself.
 I'd love your help!